amitnhpc120776-hub/vidyaa-saarthi-ui/Codex/workflow-step5.md

 Explain:

 - When each variant should be used
-- How variants interact with component states
+- Priority rules (e.g., `.is-disabled` overrides all variants)
-- Which variant has priority (e.g., `.is-disabled` overrides visual variants)
+- How variants interact with states
-- Responsiveness considerations
+- Any responsiveness considerations
-- Any guidance for developers using the variants
+- How developers should apply variants correctly

 ---